 Brief summary of the Tibet travel situation now

 - Foreign travelers still cannot enter Tibet, including those who are already living in China.
-Further, the government has announced that no foreign travel permits will be allowed in May, June or July of 2020.
+Further, the government has announced that no foreign travel permits will be allowed in July of 2020.
 There is no official news about possible openings later in the summer or in the fall.
 At the moment, rumor has it that Tibet won’t open to foreign travelers through the end of the year!

 - Tibetan tourism attractions are open to local and domestic travel, meaning Tibetans or Chinese, which we assume will lead eventually to openings for foreign travelers.
 But no word yet on that.